NUBIC/bcdatabase/README.markdown

-bcdatabase
+Bcdatabase
 ==========

-*bcdatabase* is a library and utility which provides database configuration parameter management for Ruby on Rails applications.
+*Bcdatabase* is a library and utility which provides database configuration parameter management for Ruby on Rails applications.
 It provides a simple mechanism for separating database configuration attributes from application source code so that there's no temptation to check passwords into the version control system.
 And it centralizes the parameters for a single server so that they can be easily shared among multiple applications and easily updated by a single administrator.

 ## Installing bcdatabase